ccarruitero/makemehapi/exercises/routes/problem.md

 -----------------------------------------------------------------
 ##HINTS

-Create a server that listens on port 8080 with the following code:
+Create a server that listens on port 8080, if none is passed from the command line,  with the following code:

 ```js
 var Hapi = require('hapi');